Taliban militants violently disperse rare Afghan protest

 The Taliban, meanwhile, pressed ahead with their efforts to form an “inclusive, Islamic government.”
 They have been holding talks with former Afghan President Hamid Karzai and Abdullah Abdullah, a senior official in the ousted government.
 Mohammad Yusof Saha, a spokesman for Karzai, said preliminary meetings with Taliban officials would lead to eventual negotiations with Mullah Abdul Ghani Baradar, the top Taliban political leader who just returned to the country from Qatar.

 Karzai and Abdullah met Wednesday with Anas Haqqani, a senior leader in a powerful Taliban faction called the Haqqani Network.
-That network, once allied to the U.S. during the war against the Soviets in Afghanistan, was blamed for a series of devastating suicide attacks amid the U.S. war in Afghanistan.
-The Haqqani Network, like the Taliban at large, face U.S. sanctions.
+That network, once allied to the U.S. during the war against the Soviets in Afghanistan, was blamed fora series of devastating suicide attacks amid the U.S. war in Afghanistan.
+The Haqqani Network, like the Taliban at large, faces U.S. sanctions.

-Trying to flee the country by air, hundreds of people remained outside Kabul’s airport on Wednesday, already the scene of deadly chaos.
+On Wednesday, hundreds of people remained outside Kabul’s airport, already the scene of deadly chaos involving crowds trying to flee the country.
 The Taliban demanded to see documents before allowing the rare passenger inside.
 Many of the people outside did not appear to have passports, and each time the gate opened even an inch, dozens tried to push through.
 The Taliban fired occasional warning shots to disperse them.

 “People are going to die” as a result of that confusion, Lerman said.